SAP/ai-sdk-js/README.md

 $ npm install @sap-ai-sdk/langchain
 ```

-For details on LangChain model client usage, refer to [here](./packages/langchain/README.md).
+For details on LangChain model client, refer to this [document](./packages/langchain/README.md).

 ## SAP Cloud SDK for AI Sample Project